divadvo/iRPA-OrderManagement/docs/second_screen.md

 Next we will add the second screen from within the same UI5 app.
 This way the bot can recognize the results of a search

 1. Open the [UI5 app](https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/orderbrowser/webapp/test/mockServer.html) is opened in a seperate window, and enter `Bottom-` in the search.
+Click on search icon.
 Make sure the order `2686` is found.
 Keep the window open.

 ![](images/0070_SearchScreenPreview.png)